 Suggested Questions to Ask an Agent Prior to Marketing...

 Many agents will quote a % figure for their services, this can sometimes not be particularly easy to calculate if not dealing with round numbers.
-Ask for a guide as to how much it is likely to cost in Pounds, this should make it easier to compare between agents.
+Ask for a guide as to how much it is likely to cost in Pounds and for this to include the VAT, this should make it easier to compare between agents.

 Cheaper is not necessarily better – how confident are you that the agent is going to be able to achieve the price which they have stated as a marketing figure?
 A lower commission may be appealing, but a great Agent may get you a higher price for your property, which could dwarf the additional expenditure on commission.